-Federal Unsubsidized Stafford Loan: Not need-based but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note

-(MPN) and subsequent annual "serial" notes.
+Federal Unsubsidized Stafford Loan: Not need-based, but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's bank or other participating lending institution.
-The student is encouraged to repay accrued interest during enrollment period(s); otherwise, repayment of accrued interest and principal begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.
+Repayment of interest is encouraged as it accrues while the student is enrolled.
+Repayment of principal begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.